chz816/database-web-application/README.md

 # Database-Driven Web Applications with Flask
 This is the repo for our designed database driven by a Flask based web application.
-It corresponds to the class project for Gatech OMSCS CS6400.
 In this project, we build a dynamic web application aimed to help our client to better manage her shelter.

 We achieve the following:
 - Create a Flask-based website driven by MySQL database